Jeremy Pena Player Props: Astros vs. Guardians

 Jeremy Pena At The Plate

-- Pena enters this game on a five-game hitting streak.
-In his last games, he's hitting .364.

-- Pena has picked up a hit in 62 of 94 games this season, with multiple hits 24 times.
+- Pena has reached base via a hit in 62 games this season (of 95 played), and had multiple hits in 24 of those games.

-- Pena has driven in a run in 26 games this season (27.7%), including 10 games with more than one RBI (10.6%).
-He has also driven in three or more of his team's runs in two contests.
+- In 27.4% of his games this year, Pena has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.